 Have you ever had a cannoli before?
 It’s an Italian dessert that comes in a pastry shell with a creamy filling.
 An amazing cannoli will make you stop and savor every bite.
 If you haven’t had a cannoli that makes the rest of the world fade away when you take a bite, don’t stop searching for that amazing cannoli.
 In the mean time you can make this cannoli pie that is a delicious substitute.

-- Pie Crust (I simply use a refrigerated pie crust)
+- Pie Crust, I use a refrigerated, rolled pie crust

 - 1/3 cup sugar